Matthew Krousey - Host Potter

 Adam Gruetzmacher, Harris, MN

 I make utilitarian pottery for everyday use.
 I am most influenced by craft objects that reflect the routines, values, and character of the makers and cultures in which they were made.
-I try to reference forms that are distilled and visually objective, aspiring to place the work closer to its root as a functioning tool.
+I try to reference forms that are distilled and visually objective, aspiring to place the work closer to its root as a functional tool.
 I embellish the surface of my work minimally with the goal of emphasizing the object’s architecture, facilitating an unobtrusive relationship with the space around it.
 This work represents my personal concepts and questions having to do with utility, our cultural values, and our relationships to the things we choose to surround ourselves with every day.

 adamgruetzmacher@gmail.com